-- 1.2 In accordance with relevant legislation, this Supplementary Planning Document (SPD) will be subject to consultation, review of feedback received and then formally adopted by the Council.
-It supplements the Mid Sussex District Plan and, once adopted, will be a material consideration in the determination of planning applications.
+- 1.2 In accordance with relevant legislation, this SPD has been subject to consultation, review of feedback received and then formally adopted by the District Council.
+It supplements the Mid Sussex District Plan and forms a material consideration in the determination of planning applications.
 It should be taken into account during the preparation of proposals for residential and mixed-use or non-residential development from the inception stages and therefore when undertaking development feasibility and negotiating site acquisitions. - 1.3 Section 2 provides guidance on the viability assessment process.
-Section 3 provides guidance for applicants on the typical information requirements that they will be expected to provide to support their viability assessment and the Council's review of that.
+Section 3 provides guidance for applicants on the typical information requirements that they will be expected to provide to support their viability assessment and the District Council's review of that.
 Section 4 provides guidance on the use of future viability review mechanisms for all applications where policy requirements are not met in full at the time permission is granted.